rameezsajid/Lime-Landlords/README.md

 - Firebase Email Verification
 - XML
 - Wireframes Created when Designing
-- MVC design pattern used
+- MVC Design Pattern used

 # About the Application
 Lime Landlords is a property management application that allows users to be able to add, modify and delete property data as well as communicate with other users via the Lime Community feature.